KenPrz/Pomodoro_app/ReadMe.md

 - Pause and resume the timer.
 - Visual cues for work and break sessions.

-## Customize Notification Sound

-You can customize the notification sound that plays when a session ends.
-To do this, modify the `playNotificationSound` function in the `script.js` file to play your preferred sound.

 ## Contributions

 Contributions to this project are welcome.
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.